gWOLF3/moter/README.md

-# moter
+# moter: the 'motion picture terminal'
-the 'motion picture terminal' plugin for macosx
+### bring your terminal to life!